Guy Maddison: 1990s

 In 1990 Guy Maddison was briefly a member of a studio group, Bushpig, on bass guitar and keyboards, with Tolnay (ex-Bloodloss) and Peter Hill (King Snake Roost) on vocals and harmonica.
 That year they issued a self-titled album on Hill's label, Practical Goat Keeping Records.
 In 1993, Maddison played bass guitar in the third incarnation of Bloodloss, a blues-punk band which had started in Adelaide, Australia in 1982.
-This version had formed in Seattle with Mark Arm (Mudhoney) on vocals, and Maddison's former bandmates Renestair and Bland.
+This version had formed in Seattle with Mark Arm of Mudhoney on vocals, and Maddison's former bandmates Renestair and Bland.
 In November 1995 the group issued Live My Way on Warner / Reprise Records.
 Australian rock music historian, Ian McFarlane, felt they "played delta blues by way of Captain Beefheart and Jon Spencer Blues Explosion".
 On 1 January 1996, Bloodloss issued their next album, Misty.
 McFarlane found it showed "echoes of Pere Ubu, Thug and all manner of jazz and blues".

-2000s
+Mudhoney (since 2001)

-In 2001, after the departure of founding bass guitarist Matt Lukin, Maddison joined the band Mudhoney, reuniting with former Bloodloss bandmate Mark Arm.
-He has appeared on their studio albums, Since We've Become Translucent (2002), Under a Billion Suns (2006), The Lucky Ones (2008), Vanishing Point (2013), and Digital Garbage (2018).
+In 2001, after the departure of founding bass guitarist Matt Lukin, Maddison joined the band Mudhoney, reuniting with Arm.
+He has appeared on all of their studio albums since then, most recently in Plastic Eternity.
 In November 2011, Arm credited Maddison with reinvigorating his interest in the group after Lukin had left.

 Personal life

-In addition to his work as a musician, Maddison also worked as a critical care nurse at Harborview Medical Center.
+Guy Bernard Maddison was born on 31 March 1965 and grew up in Perth, Western Australia.
+In addition to his work as a musician, Maddison also works as a critical care nurse at Harborview Medical Center.